fatred/problemofnetworkdotcom/content/posts/vault-transit-encryption/index.md

 At first I tried to just use `base64.b64encode(input)` but it wanted a bytes object.

-Then I tried `base64.b64encode(bytes(input, 'utf-8')), which works, but the vault call fails because it canst serialses bytes into JSON for the post.
+Then I tried `base64.b64encode(bytes(input, 'utf-8')), which works, but the vault call fails because it can't serialise bytes into JSON for the post to vault.

 Eventually [StackOverflow](https://stackoverflow.com/questions/23164058/how-to-encode-text-to-base64-in-python) gives me enough of a shove to figure out the plaintext needs to look like this: `plaintext = base64.b64encode(input.encode()).decode()`.
-In otherwords, we encode the input to bytes, hand it to the base64 library to encode that, and then we convert it from bytes back to string before sending it to vault.
+In otherwords, we encode the input string to bytes, hand it to the base64 library to encode that int b64 (which is bytes formatted), and then we convert it from bytes back to string so the module can serialise it to JSON and hand it to vault.

-On the decryption side, we have to remember to decode the base64 back to a string too, but this is less complex.
-To get the plaintext back we say: `plaintext = base64.b64decode(decrypt_data_response['data']['plaintext']).decode()`, which is to say, get the "plaintext" back from vault after decryption, then base64 decode this, and strip off the bytes before printing it out.
+On the decryption side, vault will give us back the base64 bytes, and we have to remember to decode this back to a string too, but this is less complex.
+To get the plaintext back we say: `plaintext = base64.b64decode(decrypt_data_response['data']['plaintext']).decode()`, which is to say, get the "plaintext" (base64) back from vault after decryption, then base64 decode this, and decode the bytes to a plain string before printing it out.

 When we run it, we get the below output: